ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Multiple nonces are allowed to accommodate multistage verification and consumption.
 See the extensive discussion on attestation freshness in Appendix A of RATS Architecture {{RATS.Architecture}}

 This defines the nonce claim for registration in the IANA CWT claims registry.
-This is equivalent to the JWT nonce claim that is already registered.
+This claim is also to be registered in the IANA JWT claims registry.
+While there is already a nonce claim registered for JWT, it doesn't allow multiple nonces.

-The nonce MUST be at least 8 bytes (64 bits) long as fewer bytes are unlikely to be secure.
+For CBOR the byte string nonce MUST be at least 8 bytes (64 bits) long as fewer bytes are unlikely to be secure.
 The nonce MUST be 64 bytes or less in length to limit the memory a constrained implementation uses.
 The receiver of an EAT MUST be able to process a 64 byte nonce.

-This size range is not set
-for the already-registered JWT nonce, but it should follow this size requirement when used in an EAT.
+In JSON the nonce is a text string.
+Working off the assumption that only characters represented by the lower 7 bits will be used, it is recommended that a text string nonce be one seventh larger than a byte string nonce to achive equivalent entropy.

 ~~~~CDDL